afxdance/onboarding/SetupPerRepo.md

 To install do: 'rvm install "ruby-2.2.2"'
 ```

-If this is the case, follow these instructions to install Ruby.
+If this is the case, follow the printed instructions to install Ruby.

 ### Rails projects: Install and use Bundler